eliagrady/boily/README.md

 ## jsDOM

 [jsdom](https://github.com/tmpvar/jsdom) are used to set up React.js components' testing harness under Node.js, based on the amazing jsdom.
-There are
-[a few bugs](https://github.com/tmpvar/jsdom) related to React that is fixed with this boilerplate.
+Also [a couple of bugs](https://github.com/facebook/react/issues/5046) related to React is fixed.

 ## Linting